 It’s normal for your furnace to make some noise, especially when you start to use it again after long periods where it’s been out of operation.
 However, not all noises mean the same thing.
 If your furnace is regularly making strange sounds that you wouldn’t normally hear, there is a chance something is wrong with it.
-Keep reading to learn the top 5 furnace noises to watch out for, and make sure to call our skilled Clackamas HVAC techs at A-Temp Heating, Cooling & Electrical for all your furnace repair, installation, and maintenance needs.
+Keep reading to learn the top 5 furnace noises to watch out for, and make sure to call our skilled HVAC techs at A-Temp Heating, Cooling & Electrical for all your furnace repair, installation, and maintenance needs.

 - However, if you have an older furnace, it’s possible that banging sound is occurring because of a delay in the system’s ignition.
 Call an experienced heating tech if your unit is older, and watch out for gas smells, which pose a serious risk for everyone on your property.

 More often than not, squealing and screeching specifically indicate problems with your furnace belt or fan motor.
 Fortunately, these issues can usually be taken care of by a qualified HVAC tech, who will have the parts and components needed to fix your system.

-- It could be a malfunctioning flame sensor or thermocouple, broken or clogged valve, or a problem between the ignition and gas.
+- It could be a malfunctioning flame sensor or thermocouple, a broken or clogged valve, or a problem between the ignition and gas.
 However, no matter what the issue is, it’s important not to ignore it.
 You may just need a repair, but if it’s the ignition at fault, your problem may also be hazardous.

 - There is a chance you may be dealing with a failing fan belt, or that your system may need some general maintenance and cleaning.
 Fortunately, any seasoned heating expert will be equipped with the tools to get the job done.

 To learn more about your furnace, dial (503) 694-3396, click here to schedule service online.